 To protect Mars’s atmosphere, NASA scientist Jim Green proposed a concept of placing a magnetic dipole field between the planet and the Sun to protect it from high-energy solar particles.
 If constructed, the shield may allow the planet to restore its atmosphere.
 Simulations indicate that within years, the planet would be able to achieve half the atmospheric pressure of Earth.
 Without solar winds stripping away at the planet, frozen carbon dioxide at the ice caps on either pole would begin to sublimate (change from a solid into a gas) and warm the equator.
 Ice caps would begin to melt to form an ocean.

-All these requirements and investment for creating an alternate home outside Earth, may force the Earthians to first safeguard Earth itself.
+All these requirements and investments for creating an alternate home outside Earth may force the Earthians to first safeguard Earth itself.
 Such that Earth remains our primary home and not an alternate one.